nimrossum/research-project/docs/main.typ

 == Information distance and Similarity Distance Metrics in Software Engineering
-// - Why measuring software-change distance matters; common use of LoCC In the field of information theory, the concept of _information distance_ is used to quantify the similarity between two objects (TODO:REF).
-This is done by measuring the amount of information needed to transform one object into another.
+// - Why measuring software-change distance matters; common use of LoCC In the field of information theory, the concept of _information distance_ is used to quantify the similarity between two objects @Informat56:online.
+This is done by measuring the amount of information needed to transform one object into another using a mathematical function $F$.
 The most common way to measure this distance is by using a _distance metric_, which is a function that quantifies the difference between two objects.

-While there exists no perfect such metric, we can approximate the information distance between two objects using various practical techniques such as diffing and compression algorithms, as we will explore in this paper.
+While such a function $F$ only exists in theory, we can still approximate the information distance between two objects using various practical techniques such as diffing and compression algorithms, as we will explore in this paper.

 === Lines of Code Changed as a measure of information distance

-Since many projects employ version control systems, such as Git (TODO: Ref to Git), for keeping track of changes, we can track the _Lines of code changed_ (LoCC) over time using diffing algorithms.
+Since many projects utilize version control systems, such as Git @Git46:online, for keeping track of changes, we can track the _Lines of code changed_ (LoCC) over time using diffing algorithms.
 The LoCC metric is typically defined as the number of lines added and removed in a commit.
-(TODO: source?).
 This provides a measure of the information distance between revisions of a software system.
-Git includes this functionality by default (TODO: Ref numstat).
+Git includes this functionality by default using the numstat argument. @Gitgitlo53:online.
 This is a commonly used technique used to detect activity in software systems over time @goeminne2013analyzing.
 It can be used to assess team velocity, developer productivity and more.
 These metrics can be automatically obtained via version control systems using tools like Git Truck@hojelse2022git.
-LoCC is a useful metric for quantifying contributions or regions of interest in software systems over time and tools like Git Truck have shown the effectiveness in the analysis of software evolution @lungu2022can, @neyem2025exploring.
+LoCC is a useful metric for quantifying contributions or regions of interest in software systems over time and tools like Git Truck have shown the effectiveness of LoCC in the analysis of software evolution @lungu2022can, @neyem2025exploring.

 === Shortcomings of LoCC

-There are multiple problems when relying on LoCC as a sole metric of productivity.
+There are however multiple problems when relying on LoCC as a sole metric of productivity.

 ==== First problem: Ambiguous LoCC definitions <loccDef>